Wall-ev/MaidsoulKitchen/readme.md

  A [touhoulittlemaid](https://github.com/TartaricAcid/TouhouLittleMaid) addon mod, is designed to teach maids how to use other mods for cooking and farming.

 ## Notice
- Due to the author's personal reasons, the development progress will be extremely slow (maybe the pit will be abandoned...).
-If you want to play as soon as possible, you can click `Star` and find the latest version of the auto-build on the [Releases] (https://github.com/Wall-ev/TouhouLittleMaidAddon/releases) page, but please also note that this is a development version and you need to make backups before playing to avoid losing your property.
+  - Due to the author's personal reasons, the development progress will be extremely slow (maybe the pit will be abandoned...)
+  - If you want to play as soon as possible, you can click `Star` and find the latest version of the auto-build on the [Releases](https://github.com/Wall-ev/TouhouLittleMaidAddon/releases) page
+  - If you download the auto-build version ,you need to make backups before playing to avoid losing your property.

 ## Progress
 - [ ] Cook